2020-05-08 by Philip Liddell

 ?: Matches any 1 non-separator character

 A common working pattern we have seen is to structure your migrations into ‘releases’.
 Each release is a package of migrations, along with tests for those migrations, probably developed on a branch of the project.
-When the release is ready the folder is brought into the master project, and Flyway will then pick up those new migrations and apply them.
+When the release is ready the folder is brought into the trunk project, and Flyway will then pick up those new migrations and apply them.

 my-project release1.0 migrations V1_0__createBaseStructure.sql test V1_0_1__createTestData.sql release1.2 migrations V1_2__createMoreTables.sql test V1_2_1__createMoreTestData.sql